billlidc/Data-Structures/lectures/lecture14.md

 }
 ```

-#### Analysis of Merge Sort
+### Analysis of Merge Sort

-Recurrence Relation using substitution method:
+Recurrence relation using substitution method:

 ```
 T(n) = 1                if n <= 1